turingschool/career-development-curriculum-site/module_one/mod1_week3.md

 As a career changer, your story = your brand = your rebrand!
 Your goal is to stay true and authentic to who you are and lead with your strengths and values.
 What impression or story about yourself do want to create as you get rooted in the tech industry?

 Why is this important?
-According to the online reputation management consultantcy, [BrandYourself](https://brandyourself.com/):
+According to the online reputation management consultancy, [BrandYourself](https://brandyourself.com/):

 * 82% of business decision makers said that presence in search results was an influential factor when vetting people online.
 * 42% of US adults looked someone up before deciding to do business with them.